Youjin14/DATA-310-Applied-Machine-Learning/Week3Day2.md

 and gender and incorporate it into your model improve performance?
 Include and interpret your predicted probabilities and ROC curve plots.

-The feature columns were dervived from the categorical and numeric columns already provided from the dataset.
+The feature columns were derived from the categorical and numeric columns already provided from the dataset.
 Feature columns describe how the model should convert each feature.
-The results from the initial output returns many statistics revealing the training accuracy, average loss, and more.
-The purpose of adding a cross featured column allows the model to learn differences between different feature combinations.
+The results from the initial output return many statistics revealing the training accuracy, average loss, and more.
+The purpose of adding a cross featured column allows the model to learn the differences between different feature combinations.
 The model's accuracy decreased when adding the combination feature between age and gender and incorporating it into the model.

 Feature Column: